Moros y Cristianos

 (Cuban black beans and rice)

 Congrí, or congrí oriental, is a variation using red beans that is popular in eastern Cuba.
-It shows the influence of nearby Haiti, where it is known as riz et pois, or diri ak pwa in French Creole dialect.
+The red bean version shows the influence of nearby Haiti, where the dish is known as riz et pois, or diri ak pwa in French Creole dialect.

 4 to 6 servings